-Application for Residence at the Postgraduate Halls 2014/15
+Eligibility for Application for Residence at the Postgraduate Halls

-In view of the current shortage in hostel places, no on-campus accommodation can be provided for students taking Self-financed Taught programmes or Part-time programmes.
+In view of the current shortage of hostel places, no on-campus accommodation can be provided for students taking Self-financed Taught programmes or Part-time programmes.

-Please note that continuing students (extending beyond the normative period of study) are no longer eligible to apply for postgraduate hostels.
-They are recommended to contact the Incoming Students Section, Office of Student Affairs (e-mail: firstname.lastname@example.org, tel: 39437945, webpage: http://www.cuhk.edu.hk/osa/iss/aboutiss.html) for information regarding off-campus accommodation.
+Please note that continuing students (extending beyond the normative period of study) are no longer eligible to apply for the postgraduate halls, and are recommended to visit the webpage of Learning and Cultural Enhancement Section, Office of Student Affairs or send email to email@example.com or call the staff there at 39437945 for information regarding off-campus accommodation.

 Number of visitors since 1 February,2002: